suprachakra/Airline-Fare-Optimization-Engine-AFOE-/docs/product/01_Executive_Summary_and_Vision.md

 - **Regulatory Compliance:** Maintaining 100% compliance with global data protection regulations (e.g., GDPR, CCPA, PDPA) is complex when handling vast data volumes.

 ### Vision Statement
-To set the industry benchmark for airline fare optimization by providing a real-time, fully automated pricing solution that maximizes revenue, enhances customer loyalty, and achieves operational excellence—all with complete transparency and regulatory compliance.
+__To set the industry benchmark for airline fare optimization by providing a real-time, fully automated pricing solution that maximizes revenue, enhances customer loyalty, and achieves operational excellence—all with complete transparency and regulatory compliance._

 ### Mission Statement
-Our mission is to empower airlines with a cutting-edge Dynamic Fare Adjustment Engine that leverages advanced analytics and seamless integrations with external systems.
-This engine optimizes fares in real time, dynamically bundles ancillary services, and delivers personalized offers—driving revenue growth and superior customer experiences without manual intervention.
+__We empower airlines with a cutting-edge Dynamic Fare Adjustment Engine that leverages advanced analytics and seamless integrations with external systems.
+This engine optimizes fares in real time, dynamically bundles ancillary services, and delivers personalized offers—driving revenue growth and superior customer experiences without manual intervention._

 ### Strategic Imperatives
 | Imperative              | Description                                                                 |